Skip to the content.

 Git configuration

-git config --global user.name "Jane Doe"
+git config --global user.name "Jane Doe" # Set the author name for your commits

-git config --global user.email "janedoe@example.com"
+git config --global user.email "janedoe@example.com" # Set the email linked to your commits

-Creating an SSH key for GitHub
+Create an SSH key for GitHub

 To authenticate to GitHub from the command line, you will use an SSH key pair, which is more secure than using your GitHub account password directly.

 1. In a terminal, check if you have existing SSH keys in the ~/.ssh directory.
 A public/private key pair typically has the filename format id_ALGORITHM and id_ALGORITHM.pub.
-If you have existing key files, use a custom name for your SSH key pair in step 2.
+If you have existing key files, use a different, custom name for your SSH key pair in step 2.

 2. Generate a new SSH key and add it to the ssh-agent.